-SUMMARIES AND CHARTS RECEIVED IN EVIDENCE
+SUMMARIES AND CHARTS RECEIVED IN EVIDENCE PURSUANT TO FEDERAL RULE OF EVIDENCE 1006

-Certain charts and summaries have been received into evidence.
+Certain charts and summaries of other records have been received into evidence.
+They should be considered like any other evidence in the case.
 You should give them only such weight as you think they deserve.